TITLE 89: SOCIAL SERVICES

 Section 827.80 Suspensions, Changes in Placements, and Discharges of Students who are Dangerous to Themselves or Others

-a) A suspension barring the student from both the educational and the residential components of the State School for not more than 10 consecutive State School days in one State School year is not a significant change in placement or a discharge.
+b) A suspension barring the student from both the educational and the residential components of the School for not more than 10 consecutive School days in one School year is not considered a significant change in placement or a discharge.

-b) A suspension for greater than 10 State School days in one State School year for any reason is a significant change in placement under the Individuals with Disabilities Education Act (20 USC 1400 et seq.) and is appealable pursuant to Impartial Due Process Hearing (89 Ill.
+c) A suspension for greater than 10 School days in one School year for any reason is considered a significant change in placement under the Individuals with Disabilities Education Act (20 USC 1400 et seq.) and is appealable pursuant to Impartial Due Process Hearing (89 Ill.
 Adm.
 Code 828).

-f) If warranted because a student is an immediate physical danger to self or others, the superintendent or designee may restrict a student's extracurricular activities within the State School of the student during the pendency of due process proceedings.
+1) If warranted because a student is an immediate physical danger to self or others, the Superintendent, or his or her designee, may restrict a student's extracurricular activities within the School during the pendency of due process proceedings.

-g) The superintendent of the State School may also suspend, for no more than 10 days, the student who is an immediate danger to self or others during the pendency of due process proceedings.
+2) The Superintendent of the School may also suspend, for no more than 10 days, a student who is an immediate danger to self or others during the pendency of due process proceedings.

-h) The State School may not unilaterally cease to provide services to a student during the pendency of due process proceedings.
-If the student, however, represents so substantial a danger to self or others that the only appropriate placement is beyond the State School's capability to provide (e.g., hospital or home bound instruction), the State School can make a request for an expedited hearing.
+e) The School may not unilaterally cease to provide services to a student during the pendency of due process proceedings.
+If the student, however, represents a substantial danger to self or others, the School may make a request for an expedited hearing.